Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-17-battles.md

 "So what's there besides mines?"

-"Weaker sensors, a smaller garrison, lighter security...and a population of underpaid, hardworking civilians with an insatiable appetite for entertainment which their employers don't provide."
+"Weaker sensors, a smaller garrison, lighter security... and a population of underpaid, hardworking civilians with an insatiable appetite for entertainment which their employers don't provide."

 Julian nodded his understanding.
 "So it's a black market hub."